httk-web/adaq/src/content/index.rst

 This is presently the preferred citation:

-- Davidsson, J., Ivády, V., Armiento, R., & Abrikosov, I. A. ADAQ: Automatic workflows for magneto-optical properties of point defects in semiconductors. |paper|_ (**2021**)
+- Davidsson, J., Ivády, V., Armiento, R., & Abrikosov, I. A., ADAQ: Automatic workflows for magneto-optical properties of point defects in semiconductors. |paper|_ (**2021**)

 .. _paper: https://doi.org/10.1016/j.cpc.2021.108091